Asbestos

 • Lung cancer

-Asbestos has not been banned and can still be found in new products and materials.
-Even new buildings can contain asbestos.
+When a material contains more than 1% asbestos, it is considered an asbestos-containing material.
+Asbestos has not been banned and can still be found in new building products and materials.
+Even buildings built recently can have asbestos-containing materials.

 Overview